Brazil–India relations

-Brazil–India relations (Hindi: भारत-ब्राजील संबंध; Portuguese: Relações Índia-Brasil), also referred to as Indo-Brazilian relations, are the bilateral relations between Brazil and India.
+Brazil–India relations are the bilateral relations between Brazil and India.

-The relations are based on a common global vision, shared democratic values and a commitment to foster inclusive economic growth for the welfare of the people of both countries.
 Brazil was the first Latin American nation to establish diplomatic relations with India in 1948.
 The ties were elevated to a strategic partnership in 2006, opening a new phase in the bilateral relations.
-Both the countries are members of BRICS, G-20, IBSA and G4, and aspire for a permanent seat at the UN Security Council.
+Both the countries are members of BRICS, G-20, IBSA and G4.

 The Brazilian president Jair Bolsonaro was the chief guest at the Republic Day celebrations of India in 2020.

 According to a 2013 BBC World Service Poll, only 16% of Brazilians view India's influence positively.
 Indian opinion on Brazil is also sharply divided, with 20% viewing Brazil positively and 18% viewing Brazil negatively.

 History

 India's links with Brazil go back five centuries.
-Portugal’s Pedro Alvares Cabral is officially recognised as the first European to “discover” Brazil in 1500.
+Portugal’s Pedro Álvares Cabral is officially recognised as the first European to “discover” Brazil in 1500.
 Cabral was sent to India by the King of Portugal after the return of Vasco da Gama from his pioneering journey to India.
 Cabral is reported to have been blown off course on his way to India.
 Brazil became an important Portuguese colony and stop-over in the long journey to Goa.
 This Portuguese connexion led to the exchange of several agricultural crops between India and Brazil in the colonial days.
 Indian cattle was also imported to Brazil.
 Most of the cattle in Brazil is of Indian origin.